 It’s also worth mentioning that you want a reviewer with a good attitude.
 Finding a great hiring manager buddy who can quickly identify top-quality candidates won’t just ensure you hire great people, but you'll likely have to do it less often.

 5. Build it Into a Daily or Weekly Routine

 As you get into a habit of reviewing resumes, the process will be more efficient.
 Depending on the size of your business and how many open jobs you have at a time, try to set aside regular time to review the incoming resumes rather than reviewing them as they come in.

 But don't wait too long in between review sessions!
 Reviewing 10 resumes each morning is a lot easier—and more efficient— to swallow than having a stack of 100 to review every two weeks.
 You'll also find you give each resume a fairer review when you aren't faced with a massive stack on your desk.

 6. Remember Resumes are Just One Part of the Process

 A resume is a single page.
 It can't possibly cover all the details and experiences that are relevant to your job opening.
 As you probably know by now, the strongest candidate might not always have the strongest resume.

 It’s up to you to see past the letters on the page and dig into the overall picture of the candidate.
 Write down your questions and follow up with the candidate through a telephone interview if you are on the fence.
 In the world of the blue-collar workforce, hands-on ability outweighs anything that you can read on a resume.

 Utilizing our 6 tips can really help you speed up the resume review process.
 More importantly, it can make sure you don’t miss out on the perfect candidate and you staff your team with the best talent.

-If you want to see more, sign up for our newsletter and be first in line when new information is released.
-If manual resume review is keeping you from spending time on more strategic projects, try Team Engine for free for 7 days to see how software and automation can streamline your recruiting and hiring process.
+If manual resume review is keeping you from spending time on more strategic projects, try Team Engine risk-free to see how automated resume screening software can streamline your recruiting and hiring process.